-If you do not itemize your deductions, you may take the 1997 standard deduction listed below:
+If you do not itemize your deductions, you may take the 1998 standard deduction listed below:

+Filing Standard

-Filing Status Standard Deduction
+Status Deduction

-Married filing jointly or Qualifying widow(er)

-Head of household . \$4,150
+Married filing jointly or Qualifying widow(er) Head of household Single Married filing separately . \$6,250 . \$4,250

-\To these amounts, add the additional amount below.
+To these amounts, add the additional amount shown next.

-Additional Amount for the Elderly or the Blind.- An additional standard deduction amount of \$800 is allowed for a married individual (whether filing jointly or separately) or a qualifying widow(er) who is age 65 or older or blind (\$1,600 if the individual is both age 65 or older and blind, \$3,200 if both spouses are age 65 or older and blind).
-An additional standard deduction amount of \$1,000 is allowed for an unmarried individual (single or head of household) who is age 65 or older or blind (\$2,000 if the individual is both age 65 or older and blind).
+Additional amount for the elderly or the

+blind.
+An additional standard deduction amount of \$850 is allowed for a married individual (whether filing jointly or separately) or a qualifying widow(er) who is age 65 or older or blind (\$1,700 if the individual is both age 65 or older and blind, \$3,400 if both spouses are age 65 or older and blind).
+An additional standard deduction amount of \$1,050 is allowed for an unmarried individual (single or head of household) who is age 65 or older or blind (\$2,100 if the individual is both age 65 or older and blind).

-Note: If you will turn age 65 on January 1, 1998, you are considered to be age 65 for 1997.
+Note: If you will turn age 65 on January 1, 1999, you are considered to be age 65 for 1998.

-Limited Standard Deduction for Dependents.- If you can be claimed as a dependent on another person's 1997 return, your standard deduction is the greater of \$650 or your earned income, up to the standard deduction amount.
+Limited standard deduction for dependents.
+If you can be claimed as a dependent on another person's 1998 return, your standard deduction is the greater of:

+• \$700, or

+• Your earned income plus \$250 (up to the standard deduction amount).

 To this amount add any additional amount for the elderly or the blind.